blokks/legacy-docs/docs outline.md

 ## Auto update
 If `data-auto-update` is enabled, the schedule updates after the user returns to your page and every 5 minutes of inactivity.
+When signed in, favorites are updated as well.

-_Auto updating_ makes sure that the schedule is always in sync, whether it’s shown on desktop, mobile or on a big screen.
+*Auto updating* makes sure that your schedule and favorites are always in sync, whether it’s shown on desktop, mobile or on a big screen.

 ### Property details
 | Options | Values | Default |